sabirchowdhury/sabirchowdhury/README.md

 I've recently graduated with a BEng in Computer Systems Engineering (A blend of computer science and electronics) from The University of Bath.
 I had the opportunity to work full-time as a full stack developer at an exciting startup through my placement year.
 Working closely with the founder, CTO and senior developers was an invaluable experience that enriched me with a wealth of knowledge and practical skills.

-Subsequently, during my final year, I embarked on a part-time internship as an Investment Analyst at Europe's leading pre-seed investment fund for universtiy startups.
+Subsequently, during my final year, I embarked on a part-time internship as an Investment Analyst at Europe's leading pre-seed investment fund for university startups.
 This unique opportunity allowed me to explore the business side of the startup world.
 The knowledge I acquired during this time has propelled me forward on my path to becoming a well-rounded programmer with a keen understanding of business dynamics.

 Currently, I am actively seeking a new employment opportunity that will enable me to continue my career in software development.